kevin-labtani/code-katas/README.md

 - weighted/unweigted - values assigned to distances between vertices
 - directed/undirected - directions assigned to distance between vertices

-we're using an Adjacency Matrix to store graphs; another approach would be to use an Adjacency List (an array or a hash table)
+we can use either an Adjacency Matrix or an Adjacency List (an array or a hash table) to store a graph

 Big O:
 (|V| = number of vertices, |E| = number of edges)